The rules are applicable for all events in the League, but we reserve the right to change them at any time.

 - Wins and net point difference matter for pool progression.

 - Longsword, Sabre and Sword & Buckler: 3 points for hits to head and thrusts to torso.
 2 points for other hits.

 - Rapier and dagger: 3 points for thrusts to head or torso with the sword.
 1 point for other hits.

-- Afterblows and doubles: both scores are counted in full
+- Afterblows and doubles: both scores weighted against each other.

 - Clean disarms score maximum points.